viktor40/HammerBotPython/readme.md

 On each of these events the bot will send an embed showing how many bugs were fixed in that version and how many bugs the version affected.

 ### Custom help command
+A custom help command is used.
+When someone uses `/help` it will show all commands that person can use and a small bit of info on them in a nice embed.

+When someone uses `/help <command>` it will show a detailed explanation of how the command works as well as it's syntax.

+This will only display commands that the user who uses the command can use.
+It will send an error when it tries to access a command it cannot use.

 ### Other smaller features